MRL-Workshop/iclr-2023/content/call-for-papers.md

 The submission will be open on OpenReview <span class="todo">(TODO add link)</span> between January 15 and January 30, 2023, AoE.
 For all relevant dates, please see [Dates]({{< ref "/#dates" >}}).
 The formatting instructions are provided below.

+We will not accept submissions that have already been accepted for publication in other venues with archival proceedings (including publications that will be presented at the main ICLR conference).
+We discourage dual submission to concurrent ICLR workshops.

 ---

 # Formatting Instructions